tapashreepradhan/pyvaporate/README.md

   A Python Package for simulating full-scale (DFT-MD-MC) field evaporation.
 </p>

-Pyvaporate is a python package that allows the simulated evaporation of atom-probe tips.
+Pyvaporate enables the simulated evaporation of atom-probe tips.
 It uses a monte carlo approach for evaporation events (TAPsim), interrupted by molecular dynamics relaxations (LAMMPS) at specified intervals to allow for simulated temperature and surface migration.
 Evaporation